About Silverton

 Economy & Demographics

 Silverton's economy is anchored by a diverse range of industries, including manufacturing, agriculture, and tourism.
 The city's proximity to the Willamette Valley wine country and its charming historic downtown attract visitors from around the region.
-The Silverton Area Chamber of Commerce serves as a hub for local businesses, providing resources, networking opportunities, and advocacy.
+The Silverton Area Chamber of Commerce is a hub for local businesses, providing resources, networking opportunities, and advocacy.
 The City of Silverton's economic development initiatives aim to foster a thriving and sustainable business environment within the community.

 Elections & Voter Records